diznq/80s/README.md

 Prerequisites:
 - installed Lua librares (lualib.a and Lua headers possibly in /usr/local/include)
 - installed OpenSSL libraries
-- Linux (as of now, only epoll is supported as event loop provider, kqueue and IOCP to be in future)
+- Linux, FreeBSD or Windows (IOCP for Windows is supported only partially for basic tasks)
+- if building on Windows, Msys2 is recommended as building environment

 To compile the project, simply run `./build.sh`.